Skip to content

 Embedded in one building, Déjà Vu (2022) is a silent video, composed of documentation from a performance Li made during the COVID-19 pandemic, when she was kept from entering her home country for three years due to travel restrictions, and footage from a GoPro camera worn by a duck in an animal rescue center in Geneva, where she relocated for two of those years.
 In subtitles, a short story describes a town where people started mixing up words, then forgetting grammar, and, ultimately, losing the ability to speak.
 The featured performance, Lord of the Flies (2022), was a result of Li’s not being able to attend her own opening in Shanghai due to her displacement.
 Outfitted as Shuang Li clones with her signature My Chemical Romance T-shirt, bangs, and platform loafers, twenty performers were locally trained to be her avatars.
 They were given a choreography, personalized scripts with which to talk to audience members, and goodbye letters handwritten by the artist to deliver to her close friends who attended.
 The shoes worn by the performers populate the gallery as vessels of Li’s absence, her existence, and her multiplicity as a fan.
 “There are no more copies, when there’s no more original … I can also be you,” states the silent narrator in Déjà Vu.

-Fandom thrives on distance, as the chasm between an idol and its devotee enacts both yearning and creative fantasy.
+Fandom thrives on separation, as the chasm between an idol and its devotee enacts both yearning and creative fantasy.
 For the newly commissioned video I’m Not (2024), Li rewrote the lyrics to the My Chemical Romance song “I’m Not Okay (I Promise)” in Mandarin Chinese and English, which was then covered by an a cappella group.
 In the resulting music video, a troupe dressed as an army choir conducted by a young girl melodically recites Li’s version of the emo anthem.
 Here, the artist, who taught herself English from MCR lyrics, gives shape and tribute to the formative years in which her teen angst was echoed in a language she did not yet speak by a band of four young men thousands of miles away.
 Filtered through bleachers composed of shimmering panels of colored resin, the installation is itself a work of fan art.

 In an adjacent gallery sits Heart Is a Broken Record (2023), a heart-shaped fountain evocative of wishing wells in courtyards and public plazas.
 Found footage is projected from above into its rippling reflection.
 Interspersed with stock imagery of dripping blood and pumping veins is a montage of shots of crowds at My Chemical Romance concerts awaiting the performers.
 Stringing together an endless anticlimax, Li cuts each recording just before the band takes the stage.